Startup Autopsy Laboratory

 generalist AI?

-A general-purpose model is optimised to keep you engaged — it will validate your idea.
-Our four-agent panel is optimised to tell you the thing you're avoiding.
+A general-purpose model is optimized to keep you engaged — it will validate your idea.
+Our four-agent panel is optimized to tell you the flaw that will kill it.

 Market Examiner